bahp/django-protondx/docs/modules/history/design_history.rst

 24 May 2020
 -----------

+Decision is made to support more patient specific information.

+The table on the side is added back, underneath the graphs.
+It allows for data to be aggregated and filtered.
-"Datatable is added back, clicking on an entry brings up a modal (to be used for patient information) float divs to grid"
+Clicking on a table entry brings up a modal which will be used ot bring up more information specific to a patient.

+The dashboard which was using floating divs for its layout is changed to a css grid.

 ---------------